ben-dh3/broken_blog_application/http_bites/01_intro_to_http.md

 ; curl https://jsonplaceholder.typicode.com/todos/1
 ```

-You should get the following output:
+After running that, you should get the following output:

 ```json
 {